-During this initial CMTDS period, practical options must be identified for the county to implement in order to keep its future financing requirements at prudent levels and a minimum degree of cost and risk as a high priority.
+During this CMTDS period, practical options must be identified for the county to implement in order to keep its future financing requirements at prudent levels and a minimum degree of cost and risk as a high priority.
 However, as the preferred option, the county will continue to exhaust all possible financing requirements from the grant pool fund; as available from our development partners.
-In terms of feasibility, there are numerous potential sources of debt financing so long as the provisions of the PFMA and its regulation are observed budget deficits (GFS definition) and to improve the performance of the debt portfolio will be provided by the Public Debt Management Unit to be established by the County Treasury.
+In terms of feasibility, there are numerous potential sources of debt financing so long as the provisions of the PFMA and its regulation are observed

-The strategic advice for the County Executive Committee Member for Finance on advancement of this CMTDS, for consideration of any borrowings required to finance possible
+The strategic advice for the County Executive Committee Member for Finance on advancement of this CMTDS, for consideration of any borrowings required to finance possible budget deficits (GFS definition) and to improve the performance of the debt portfolio will be provided by the Public Debt Management Unit to be established by the County Treasury.